appsmithorg/appsmith-docs/core-concepts/git-sync.md

 Git Sync works with any Git hosting service that supports SSH protocol.
 {% endhint %}

+{% embed url="https://youtu.be/emdZaG-tzgw" caption="How To Add Version Control To Your Apps With Git" %}

 ## Connecting to Git Repository

 To connect your app with git, follow the steps below: